nununoisy/spc-presenter-rs/README.md

     - *Note:* Video backgrounds must be 60 FPS, or they will play at the wrong speed.
 A fix for this is planned.
 7. Select additional rendering options:
-    - Use Blargg's DSP post-filter: applies the band-pass filter from `snes_spc/SPC_Filter.cpp`.
+    - Blargg's DSP post-filter: applies the band-pass filter from `snes_spc/SPC_Filter.cpp`.
-    - Accurate interpolation: uses a more accurate Gaussian kernel for sample interpolation.
+    - Sample interpolation: determines the filter used to stretch/compress samples in the DSP.
 8. Click **Render!** to select the output video filename and begin rendering the visualization.
     - If you would like to render a transparent video for editing, then choose